GammaTauAI/opentau/final_report.md

 $h$ will terminate early and output $(\text{False}, 0)$, as the presence of one `_hole_` type terminates the heuristic early.

-Additionally, $h$ checks if the model didn't add anything other than just types (such as additonal code blocks and comments) to the original prompt.
+Additionally, $h$ checks if the model didn't add anything other than just types (such as additional code blocks and comments) to the original prompt.
 If that condition isn't met, $(\text{False}, 0)$ will be produced.

 #### Initial Tree Generation